darrenburns/textual-autocomplete/README.md

 ## Customizing Behavior

-If you need custom behavior, `InputAutoComplete` is can be subclassed.
+If you need custom behavior, `AutoComplete` is can be subclassed.

-A good example of how to subclass and customize behavior is the `PathInputAutoComplete` widget, which is a subclass of `InputAutoComplete`.
+A good example of how to subclass and customize behavior is the `PathAutoComplete` widget, which is a subclass of `AutoComplete`.

 Some methods you may want to be aware of which you can override:

 - `get_candidates`: Return a list of `DropdownItem` objects - called each time the input changes or the cursor position changes.
-Note that if you're overriding this in a subclass, you'll need to make sure that the `get_candidates` parameter passed into the `InputAutoComplete` constructor is set to `None` - this tells `textual-autocomplete` to use the subclassed method instead of the default.
+Note that if you're overriding this in a subclass, you'll need to make sure that the `get_candidates` parameter passed into the `AutoComplete` constructor is set to `None` - this tells `textual-autocomplete` to use the subclassed method instead of the default.
 - `get_search_string`: The string that will be used to filter the candidates.
 You may wish to only use a portion of the input text to filter the candidates rather than the entire text.
 - `apply_completion`: Apply the completion to the target input widget.
 Receives the value the user selected from the dropdown and updates the `Input` directly using it's API.
 - `post_completion`: Called when a completion is selected.
 Called immediately after `apply_completion`.
 The default behaviour is just to hide the completion dropdown (after performing a completion, we want to immediately hide the dropdown in the default case).